Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Summary and Outlook

-Whenever we introduce bimodal Gaussian distributions we observe, with respect to the previous scenario, that, on one side, for sufficiently positive or negative $\lambda_2$, the incoherent state looses stability at $\lambda_1^{(AS)}$ via discontinuous transitions induced by SN bifurcations.
+Whenever we introduce bimodal Gaussian distributions we observe, with respect to the previous scenario, that, on one side, for sufficiently positive or negative $\lambda_2$, the incoherent state looses stability at $\lambda_1^{(AS)}$ via discontinuous transitions.
 On the other side, at intermediate values of $\lambda_2$, the transition from the AS to the coherent regime is mediated by the emergence of SWs, observable in a region that enlarges with increasing distance between the two peaks of the bimodal distributions, as displayed in Fig. \ref{fig:bimodalDiagrams}.
-At the contrary, the scenario describing the loss of stability of the FS states initialized with $\eta=1$ is essentially identical to the one observed for the unimodal distribution, with the only difference that, for sufficiently negative $\lambda_2$, the clusterized state that is reformed, after the transition occuring at $\lambda_1^{(D)}$ and involving the BC state, has indeed a higher level of coherence, but it can be still identified as a BC (see Fig. \ref{fig:bi_neg} (c)).
+On the contrary, the scenario describing the loss of stability of the FS states initialized with $\eta=1$ is essentially identical to the one observed for the unimodal distribution, with the only difference that, for sufficiently negative $\lambda_2$, the clusterized state that is reformed, after the $\pi$-transition involving the BC state, has indeed a higher level of coherence, but it can be still identified as a BC (see Fig. \ref{fig:bi_neg} (c)).